WWE stars Bianca Belair and Sasha Banks make history as first Black women to duke it out in WrestleMania main event

 Over 25,000 fans attended the live event at Raymond James Stadium in Tampa Bay, Florida, while millions more watched from home through streaming platforms, according to WWE.

-"I love the fact that this is not just something that's just about me and it's not just about making history," Blair, 32, told the Tampa Bay Times last week.
+"I love the fact that this is not just something that's just about me and it's not just about making history," Belair, 32, told the Tampa Bay Times last week.
 "It's about going out and representing for women and for Black women.
 It's going to be amazing."

 Belair won the right to choose her opponent after she won this year's women's Royal Rumble match.
 In February, she announced that she would take on Banks, 29, for the SmackDown Women's Championship title.